By | Elaine Bennett | Digital Marketing Specialist, Bizzmark Blog

 Do your research

 The world of crypto mining, even though it’s been around 10 years now, is in a way still in its infancy and many people have taken advantage of those who don’t inform themselves enough.
+Lack of education and practice is that which takes everything from you without even having won.
+You have to immerse yourself and learn as much as possible from the assets you will be investing in.
+Any professional guide to mining Bitcoin should be under your radar as well.
 For instance, if you decide to mine BTC, you need to know your role as a crypto miner.
 You serve as a type of auditor who verifies transactions and after 1 MB (megabyte) worth of bitcoin transactions (called a ‘block’) is verified, the reward is split.

 That being said, Bitcoin is not the only cryptocurrency, there is also Ethereum (ETH), Litecoin (LTC), Dash, Dogecoin (DOGE) and numerous smaller cryptocurrencies whose value grows and decreases daily.
 Although exciting, this volatility is too much to handle for many miners, which is why they opt for mining BTC.
 There are many more pieces of information about BTC than about other crypto coins so it is only natural that beginners feel more comfortable mining BTC.